Home Running Blog Site Index Link To Us Contact Us

 Arm Curls

-If you have difficulty keeping your body still during the exercise, try standing with you back against a wall, as clearly this won't move and should reduce any sway in your body.
+If you have difficulty keeping your body still during the exercise, try standing with your back against a wall, as this should reduce any sway in your body.